biopragmatics/oquat/docs/unknowns/source/go.md

 </details>

-## `GOCL` (1)
+## `GOCL`

+There are 1 usages of `GOCL` in `go`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20GOCL)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20GOCL).

 | curie     |   usages | nodes                                                   |
 |-----------|----------|---------------------------------------------------------|
 | GOCL:PARL |        1 | [GO:0099068](http://purl.obolibrary.org/obo/GO_0099068) |

-## `GOV` (1)
+## `GOV`

+There are 1 usages of `GOV` in `go`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20GOV)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20GOV).

 | curie   |   usages | nodes                                                   |
 |---------|----------|---------------------------------------------------------|
 | GOV:vw  |        1 | [GO:0072690](http://purl.obolibrary.org/obo/GO_0072690) |

-## `GPC` (1)
+## `GPC`

+There are 1 usages of `GPC` in `go`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20GPC)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20GPC).

 | curie   |   usages | nodes                                                   |
 |---------|----------|---------------------------------------------------------|
 | GPC:rl  |        1 | [GO:0038031](http://purl.obolibrary.org/obo/GO_0038031) |

-## `HEA` (1)
+## `HEA`

+There are 1 usages of `HEA` in `go`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20HEA)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20HEA).

 | curie     |   usages | nodes                                                   |
 |-----------|----------|---------------------------------------------------------|
 | HEA:47716 |        1 | [GO:0102635](http://purl.obolibrary.org/obo/GO_0102635) |

-## `IMG` (2)
+## `IMG`

+There are 2 usages of `IMG` in `go`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20IMG)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20IMG).

 | curie     |   usages | nodes                                                   |
 |-----------|----------|---------------------------------------------------------|
 | IMG:01449 |        1 | [GO:0043745](http://purl.obolibrary.org/obo/GO_0043745) |
 | IMG:01450 |        1 | [GO:0043746](http://purl.obolibrary.org/obo/GO_0043746) |

-## `LIGAND` (1)
+## `LIGAND`

+There are 1 usages of `LIGAND` in `go`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20LIGAND)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20LIGAND).

 | curie         |   usages | nodes                                                   |
 |---------------|----------|---------------------------------------------------------|
 | LIGAND:C03367 |        1 | [GO:0051679](http://purl.obolibrary.org/obo/GO_0051679) |

-## `MEROPS_fam` (2)
+## `MEROPS_fam`

+There are 2 usages of `MEROPS_fam` in `go`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20MEROPS_fam)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20MEROPS_fam).

 | curie          |   usages | nodes                                                   |
 |----------------|----------|---------------------------------------------------------|
 | MEROPS_fam:M12 |        1 | [GO:0017090](http://purl.obolibrary.org/obo/GO_0017090) |
 | MEROPS_fam:C26 |        1 | [GO:0034722](http://purl.obolibrary.org/obo/GO_0034722) |

-## `MITRE` (1)
+## `MITRE`

+There are 1 usages of `MITRE` in `go`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20MITRE)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20MITRE).

 | curie    |   usages | nodes                                                                                                                                                                                                                                                                                            |
 |----------|----------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | MITRE:tk |       33 | [GO:0044044](http://purl.obolibrary.org/obo/GO_0044044), [GO:0044045](http://purl.obolibrary.org/obo/GO_0044045), [GO:0044046](http://purl.obolibrary.org/obo/GO_0044046), [GO:0044047](http://purl.obolibrary.org/obo/GO_0044047), [GO:0044048](http://purl.obolibrary.org/obo/GO_0044048), ... |

-## `NIF_Subcellular` (225)
+## `NIF_Subcellular`

+There are 225 usages of `NIF_Subcellular` in `go`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20NIF_Subcellular)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20NIF_Subcellular).

 <details>
 <summary>Click to expand the `NIF_Subcellular` table</summary>